Single-Molecule-Sequencing/ONT-SMA-seq/README.md

 All scripts are located in the `bin/` directory.

-* `mkdb.py`: Initializes the SQLite database schema and populates the static modification bitflag lookup table.
+* `mkdb.py`: Initializes the SQLite database schema, parses the Experiment ID (FlowCell/Sample), and populates static tables.
-* `inputInit.py`: Standardizes input file paths and directory structures by creating symlinks for BAMs, Pod5s, and reference sequences.
+* `inputInit.py`: Standardizes inputs.
+Sanitizes the Reference FASTA (ensuring only **one** sequence exists) and creates symlinks for BAMs and Pod5s.
 * `extractMeta.py`: Extracts lightweight metadata (Read ID and End Reason) from Pod5 files using the `pod5` CLI.
 * `ingest.py`: The core processing script.
-It parses inputs, calculates quality and alignment metrics, tags BAMs with End Reasons, and populates the database.
+It parses inputs, calculates quality and alignment metrics (Levenshtein) for all reads against the target, tags BAMs with End Reasons, and populates the database.

 ## Usage

 ### `mkdb.py`

-Creates the initial database file.
+Creates the initial database file and parses the Experiment ID.
+**Note:** `exp_id` should follow the format `FlowCellID_SampleID` (e.g., `FAL12345_20260129_IF`).

 * `-e`, `--expid`: Experiment ID (Required).
 * `-o`, `--outdir`: Output directory (Default: `Output`).